russHyde/code_as_data/README.md

 conda activate code_as_data
 ```

-Then use the bash script to run the workflow (this will make any results
+Then use the bash script to run the workflow (this will make any results / data
-directories that are missing and install any non-conda dependencies)
+directories that are missing and install any non-conda dependencies).

 ```
 ./run_me.sh
 ```

+If you want the data or results to be stored to a specific location, set up
+links to these positions before running `run_me.sh`.